agnivg/To-do-list/README.md

 - [ ] Rewards for completing tasks
 - [ ] Specifying type of task- personal or professional or team
 - [ ] Sending reminder notifications based on deadline given
-- [ ] Collaborative to-do's for team tasks that can be shared between people
+- [ ] Collaborative to-do's for team tasks that can be shared between people, since collaborative to-do's can be shared, others can also add subtasks in the main to-do.
 ***Note:*** The frontend & backend must be implemented accordingly and also collaborative to-do's are allowed only for type team to-do's

 - - - -